 A350-900 MH Premium Economy Class

 There is no Premium Economy Class cabin fitted on the A350-900 MH, only Business Class and Economy Class are installed.

 Economy Class is in a 3-3-3 configuration on the A350 MH aircraft.
 This is fitted with the same 2017 generation Economy seats as those featured on the 787-10.

 Again the aisle width is slightly better, due to the wider fuselage of the A350 (these aircraft can actually take a 10-abreast 3-4-3 layout, so breathe a sigh of relief SIA didn’t do that!).

 Forward Zone seating, which attracts an additional charge for those travelling on Economy Lite and Economy Standard fares (unless they hold KrisFlyer Elite Gold or PPS status) is located at rows 41 to 47.

 Here’s how aeroLOPA site depicts the cabin in a to-scale layout, much more helpful than the airline’s own seat map.

 Extra legroom seats are at 55B/C/H/J and 56A/K positions.

-Two elusive pairs are available at 69B/C and 70B/C, ideal for friends or couples travelling together
+Two elusive couple pairs are available at 69B/C and 70B/C, ideal for friends or those travelling together.

-A large bank of four toilets (the middle toilet depicted is actually two) is located behind row 54, and all passengers in the forward Economy Class cabin section will be walking back to this area to use these, resulting in increased foot traffic and noise around this area.
+A large bank of four toilets (the middle toilet depicted by SIA is actually two, thank you aeroLOPA!) is located behind row 54, and all passengers in the forward Economy Class cabin section will be walking back to this area to use these, resulting in increased foot traffic and noise around this area.